 The real eye-opener was that over half of all supply chain CO2 emissions occur in creating the finished product, with the cultivation of cassava roots accounting for 37% and production of tapioca starch 36%.
 We had previously assumed that seaborne transportation was the largest source of emissions.

-Once these four steps have been achieved, we plan to apply them to other supply chains.
+Once these five steps have been achieved, we plan to apply them to other supply chains.
 In the short term, our focus is on fine-tuning our CO2e calculator, so we can calculate not only emissions from deep-sea shipping movements but also our pre- and on-carriage by truck, train and barge globally.
 The increased accuracy of our measurements will also help us identify how best we can reduce and compensate those emissions.